diffkemp/diffkemp/README.md

     pip install -e .

+The DiffKemp binary is then located in `bin/diffkemp`.

 ### Install from RPM

 Alternatively, you can use a prepared RPM package for Fedora that can be